-(1) We have revised the presentation of our consolidated income statement that previously provided a classification of expenses based on its function within our group to a classification of expenses based on its nature to provide what we believe to be a more meaningful and relevant presentation of our consolidated financial performance.
+(1) We had previously revised the presentation of our consolidated income statement in 2022 that had previously provided a classification of expenses based on its function within our group to a classification of expenses based on its nature to provide what we believe to be a more meaningful and relevant presentation of our consolidated financial performance.
 For further information, see note 2(c) to our audited consolidated financial statements included in this annual report.